Clean a CRM contact export

 <task>

-1. Take this CRM contact list (paste with name and company):
+1. CRM contact list (paste with name and company):

 [PASTE LIST]

-- All phones (mobile, office, direct) with Do Not Call status
+all phones (mobile, office, direct) with DNC status,

-- Job start date (flag promotions or role changes since the last CRM update)
+job start date (flag promotions or role changes).

 3. Output a cleaned table sorted by record status: